bieben/leetcode/README.md

 - Not so familar with sliding window, also with the edge conditions of the iteration.
 Like the start and end pointer, initialize it to 0 or 1.
 Just be careful of it because it is important to solve problem with edge case thinking in the code interview or any other problems.

 ### Summary:
-2 hours work.
+- 2 hours work.
-Cannot solve by myself.
+- Cannot solve by myself.
-Try to review them after submission to strengthen the memory.
+- Try to review them after submission to strengthen the memory.
-And remember to read the problem carefully.
+- And remember to read the problem carefully.
 Be sure to understand it.

-## Day 3
+## Day 3 - Linked List part 1
 ### [203.
 Remove Linked List Elements](https://leetcode.com/problems/remove-linked-list-elements/description/)
 1. Use a dummy head node for two reasons:
    - Store the original linked list to return after ajustment.
    - Make sure that target node could be removed when current node is the head node. (node.next = node.next.next)
+2. Pay attention to the move of pointers.

-2. Complexity:
+3. Complexity:
    - Time: O(n)
    - Space: O(1)